Clinical Policy Bulletin: Esophageal and Airway pH Monitoring

 Aetna considers esophageal pH recording experimental and investigational for all other indications, including any of the following indications because its effectiveness for these indications has not been established:

-To evaluate “alkaline reflux”; or
+To evaluate “alkaline reflux” in adults; or

 To titrate PPI dosing in the management of Barrett's esophagus.